Learning from Trials and Errors: Reflective Test-Time Planning for Embodied LLMs: Experiments on Long-Horizon Household Tasks

 \subsection{Experimental Results \& Analysis}

-Table \ref{tab:behavior} shows that our model achieves substantial improvements over both prior methods and ablated versions across all task categories.
-The improvement is most prominent on Fitting tasks, where our approach reaches 44.7\% success rate compared to 10.6\% for the strongest baseline (3DLLM-Mem), 2.1\% for ReflectVLM and 0\% for PPO.
-Fitting tasks benefit most from our method because they impose tight spatial constraints that require iterative refinement through trial and error—agents must reason about 3D geometry from multiple attempts and continuously adjust their understanding based on execution feedback.
-The ablation studies reveal that reflection-in-action (RIA) and reflection-on-action (ROA) are mutually dependent.
-Removing either causes performance degradation.
-Sometimes removing just one component performs worse than removing both.
-For instance, without RIA, Preparation falls to 3.17\% and Hybrid to 3.23\%, while removing both components yields 11.1\% and 12.9\% respectively on these tasks.
-This is because RIA without ROA produces overconfident yet inaccurate action scores with no hindsight correction mechanism, while ROA without RIA wastes learning on poorly chosen actions that fail to reveal true scene affordances.
-When combined, they form a virtuous cycle: best-of-N selection yields higher-quality trajectories for learning, and test-time training refines the internal model, leading to better future action selection.
-The loss ablations similarly demonstrate mutual dependency between the action loss and internal reflection loss, which together constitute ROA.
-Removing either loss causes performance degradation, and sometimes removing just one loss performs worse than removing both (w/o ROA).
-Without the internal loss, Hybrid drops to 9.68\% compared to 12.9\% for w/o ROA, and Selection falls to 8.82\% compared to 11.8\% for w/o ROA.
-This demonstrates that policy-gradient updates and supervised reflection both contribute essential signals for effective adaptation.
-The qualitative example in Figure~\ref{fig:qualitative}(a) demonstrates that our model supports continual learning and active perception driven by accumulated scene experience.
-The test-time cost analysis and compute-matched experiment in Appendix~\ref{appendix:test_time_compute} shows that even with substantially more test-time compute, the baselines continue to repeat failures and their performance even degrades.
-Appendix~\ref{sec:habitat_generalization} also shows that the reflection mechanisms enable the agents to generalize to novel embodied environments like HM3D \cite{ramakrishnan2021habitatmatterport3ddatasethm3d}.
+\paragraph{Results Analysis.} Table~\ref{tab:behavior} shows substantial improvements of our model over both baselines and ablations across all task categories.
+Fitting tasks benefit most (44.7\% vs.\ 10.6\% for 3DLLM-Mem, 2.1\% for ReflectVLM, and 0\% for PPO), as their tight spatial constraints demand iterative refinement and continuous adjustment of 3D geometric understanding based on execution feedback.
+The ablation studies reveal that RIA and ROA are mutually dependent: removing either causes performance degradation, and sometimes removing just one component performs worse than removing both.
+Without RIA, Preparation falls to 3.17\% and Hybrid to 3.23\%, below the 11.1\% and 12.9\% achieved by removing both components.
+RIA without ROA produces overconfident yet inaccurate action scores with no hindsight correction, while ROA without RIA wastes learning on poorly chosen actions that fail to reveal true scene affordances.
+Together they form a virtuous cycle: best-of-N selection yields higher-quality trajectories for learning, and TTT refines the internal model, leading to better future action selection.
+The loss ablations confirm the same mutual dependency between the action loss and internal reflection loss: without the internal loss, Hybrid drops to 9.68\% and Selection to 8.82\%, both below their respective w/o ROA baselines.
+Table~\ref{tab:hm3d} shows zero-shot generalization to photorealistic HM3D environments.
+Our model outperforms all baselines by a large margin despite training exclusively on synthetic BEHAVIOR-1K scenes.
+The qualitative example in Figure~\ref{fig:qualitative}(a) further illustrates continual learning and active perception driven by accumulated scene experience.
+Test-time cost analysis in Appendix~\ref{appendix:test_time_compute} shows even with substantially more test-time compute, baselines continue to repeat failures.
+Retro-reflection quality, search-based baselines, efficiency improvements, commercial LLM baselines, and generalization to human instructions are in Appendices~\ref{appendix:efficiency}, \ref{appendix:retro_quality}--~\ref{appendix:commercial_llms}.